-Zonta International CSW63 Dinner - SOLD OUT
+Zonta International CSW64 Dinner

 Official Meetings (Limited Access – Must have UN Grounds Pass and invitation) – These events are part of the formal program of the sessions of the Commission.
 These events are located on the UN premises and are invitation/ticketed events or closed meetings.
-While you may not be able to attend, many of the official CSW63 meetings will be broadcast through 1) UN.org or 2) UNWomen.org.
-To see some of the CSW62 meetings, click here.
+While you may not be able to attend, many of the official CSW64 meetings will be broadcast through 1) UN.org or 2) UNWomen.org.
+To see some of the CSW63 meetings, click here.

 Side Events (Limited Access – Must have UN Grounds Pass) – These events are located within the UN premises and can only take place if a Permanent Mission hosts the event.
-Zonta will organize at least two side events.
+Zonta will organize at least one side event.
 Note: Zonta only has a limited number of UN grounds passes available for individuals and the priority is given to members of the UN and advocacy committees and top international leadership.